Catalyst AgTech

 Snapshot

 Founded in January 2012 by Shalom Nachshon, Catalyst AgTech operates with 1–10 employees.
 The company has raised $1.6M across two funding rounds from three investors.
-In May 2015, Impact First Investments and the Office of the Chief Scientist participated in a seed funding round.
+In May 2015, Impact First Investments invested in Catalyst AgTech.

 Business overview

 Catalyst AgTech develops a self-destruct mechanism for persistent pesticides, herbicides, and fungicides to minimize the environmental impact of agrochemicals.
-Its technology pairs a catalyst with an agrochemical, which breaks down after migrating below the root zone, preventing soil and groundwater contamination.
-This technology is applicable to approximately 40% of active agrochemical ingredients, serving the agriculture and food technologies sector, specifically focusing on precision agriculture and farm equipment & treatment.
+This technology pairs a catalyst with an agrochemical, which then breaks down after migrating below the root zone, preventing soil and groundwater contamination.
+The company's solutions are applicable to approximately 40% of active agrochemical ingredients, serving the agriculture and food technologies sector, specifically focusing on precision agriculture and farm equipment & treatment.

 Strategic signal